Weetslade Relays

 Thank you very much to everybody who participated in the 13th Weetslade Relay Race on Wednesday, 26th June 2024.
 We hope that you enjoyed a good evening’s racing in the sunshine.

-This year’s chosen charity was Silverline Memories, a North East charity providing activities and specialist support for people living with dementia and their carers. £2 from each team entry will be on its way to help them in their good work.
+The chosen charity was Silverline Memories, a North East charity providing activities and specialist support for people living with dementia and their carers. £2 from each team entry was donated to help them in their good work.

 The full set of results can be found here.